Is It Safe To Drink Coffee After a Tooth Extraction?

 Maintain Good Oral Hygiene

-Good oral hygiene is a must every day, what more when you have a tooth pulled out?
+Good oral health and hygiene is a must every day, what more when you have a tooth pulled out?
 Use a soft-bristled brush to gently brush your tongue and teeth twice a day but be careful to avoid the extraction site.
 However, the important thing is to make sure that the extraction site is always clean to promote its healing and avoid infections.
 You can do so by rinsing your mouth with warm saltwater several times a day – this will protect your mouth from bacteria and reduce inflammation.

 Avoid Smoking and Alcohol